Shintaro Fujinami: Hanshin Tigers

+2013: rookie season

-He made his debut on March 31, 2013, the third game of the season and the earliest-ever appearance by a rookie drafted out of high school.
-He recorded the loss by pitching six innings and allowing both runs in a 2-0 loss against the Tokyo Yakult Swallows at Jingu Stadium.
+Fujinami made his NPB debut on March 31, 2013, the third game of the season and the earliest-ever appearance by a rookie drafted out of high school.
+He earned the loss, pitching six innings and allowing both runs in a 2–0 loss against the Tokyo Yakult Swallows.
+He struck out Akinori Iwamura in the bottom of the first inning for his first NPB strikeout.

-He was due to make his second start on April 7 against the Hiroshima Toyo Carp but was replaced by Minoru Iwata who was unable to pitch in the rained-out game the day before.
+Fujinami was due to make his second start on April 7 against the Hiroshima Toyo Carp but was replaced by Minoru Iwata, who was unable to pitch in the rained-out game the day before.
 Instead, he made his next appearance as a relief pitcher.
 He made his second start on April 14 against the Yokohama DeNA BayStars and recorded his first professional win, pitching six scoreless innings.
 Fujinami was the fifth pitcher drafted out of high school in NPB history to record his first pro victory the year after they won a Koshien tournament and the first in that group to also record their first pro victory at Koshien Stadium.
-He is also the first pitcher out of high school in franchise history to record their first pro victory at Koshien and the first CL rookie out of high school to record ten or more victories in a season since Yutaka Enatsu in 1967.
+He is also the first pitcher out of high school in franchise history to record their first pro victory at Koshien and the first Central League rookie out of high school to record ten or more victories in a season since Yutaka Enatsu in 1967.

-Fujinami quickly gained popularity and was the leading vote getter amongst Central League starting pitchers for the 2013 NPB All-Star Series, with more than 96,000 votes.
+Fujinami quickly gained popularity and was the third-highest vote getter amongst Central League starting pitchers for the 2013 NPB All-Star Series, trailing Kenta Maeda and Yasuhiro Ogawa.
 He started the second game of the All-Star series and pitched two scoreless innings.
 In the top of the sixth inning, he played a prank on Nippon Ham's Sho Nakata, a former senior at Osaka Tōin, by throwing 2 very slow balls over his head, which prompted Nakata to throw his bat and jokingly take a few steps toward the mound.
 Fujinami ended up striking out Nakata.

-He finished his rookie year at 10-6, with 125 strikeouts and a 2.75 ERA in 23 starts.
+He finished his rookie year at 10–6, with 125 strikeouts and a 2.75 ERA in 23 starts.